 The on-line testimony database created for the purposes of the project provides access to the Second World War accounts of Polish citizens, who suffered immense hardship at the hands of the German and Soviet totalitarian regimes.
 These depositions reflect the personal experiences of thousands of Polish victims of totalitarian crimes, and also of their families and loved ones.

-The majority of the accounts available on our portal are witness depositions made by Polish citizens who testified before the Main Commission for the Investigation of German Crimes in Poland after World War II.
-On 17 September 2017, which marks the 78th anniversary of the Red Army’s invasion of Poland, we plan to publish the first testimonies concerning Soviet crimes, submitted by the soldiers from Anders’ Army and civilians who escaped the Soviet Union.
-Chronicles of Terror promotes knowledge of the double occupation of Poland and helps preserve the memory of the victims of totalitarianism.
+The majority of the accounts available on our portal are witness depositions made by Polish nationals who following the War testified before the Main Commission for the Investigation of German Crimes in Poland.
+On 17 September 2017, we shall commence the regular publication of testimonies relating to Soviet crimes, which were submitted by soldiers from General Anders’ Army and civilians who escaped the Soviet Union.
+Chronicles of Terror works to further knowledge of the dual occupation of Poland and memorialize the victims of Nazi and Soviet totalitarianism.

-Polish History in the World Memory
+Polish history in the global memory

-Saved from the Soviet Hell
+Saved from the Soviet hell

 The accounts of Poles – both soldiers and civilians who left the Soviet Union with General Anders’ Army – were gathered with greatest intensity from 1943 on, following the discovery of the Katyń graves and the severance of Polish-Soviet diplomatic relations.
 These depositions aptly document the Red Army’s invasion of Poland on 17 September 1939, the atrocities committed by the Soviets during the two initial years of their occupation, and the tragic fate of Poles deported to the USSR.
 These testimonies were gathered in order to expose the crimes of Communist totalitarianism before the entire world.